parkade/react-native-license-plate-read/README.md

 # React Native License Plate Read

+## Steps ben took

+* yarn install
+* rbenv install 2.7.5
+* rbenv shell 2.7.5
+* chmod +w Pods/Flipper/xplat/Flipper/FlipperTransportTypes.h
+* bundle install
+* bundle exec pod install --project-directory=ios
+* yarn ios

 This license plate reader is an application that gives personal information of people if they have license plate data registered in the database.

 # There is an APK file at releases.
 You can try the app if you want.